emberjs/guides/source/localizable/getting-started/quick-start.md

 That's Ember telling you that it has created:

-1. A template to be displayed when the user visits `/scientists`
+1. A template to be displayed when the user visits `/scientists`.
-2. A `Route` object that fetches the model used by that template
+2. A `Route` object that fetches the model used by that template.
-3. An entry in the application's router (located in `app/router.js`)
+3. An entry in the application's router (located in `app/router.js`).
-4. A unit test for this route
+4. A unit test for this route.

 Open the newly-created template in `app/templates/scientists.hbs` and add the following HTML: